CHF/CAD Exchange rate

 - Central Banks of Switzerland, the Swiss National Bank (SNB) and his Chairman of the governing board, Thomas Jordan.
 The SNB controls the Switzerland’s monetary policy, through active duties such as managing interest rates, setting the reserve requirement, and acting as a lender of last resort to the banking sector during times of bank insolvency or financial crisis.

-- Bank of Canada (BoC, Canada’s Central bank) that has the same role as the SNB and issues statements and decides on the interest rates of the country.
-Its president is Stephen Poloz.
+- Bank of Canada (BoC, Canada’s Central bank) is a Crown corporation and Canada's central bank.
+Chartered in 1934 under the Bank of Canada Act, it is responsible for formulating Canada's monetary policy, and for the promotion of a safe and sound financial system within Canada.
+BoC has the same role as the SNB and issues statements and decides on the interest rates of the country.
+Its president is Tiff Macklem.

 - World Gold Council (WGC): because of the gold-dominated relationship between Canada and Switzerland, the WGC, a market development organisation for the gold industry whose aim is to stimulate and sustain demand for that commodity, is an important institution whose decisions and reports can affect the CHF/CAD.